 Kerry Babies Case: Investigation File Sent to DPP After 42 Years

-An investigation file into the 1984 murder of 'Baby John' — the case at the heart of one of Ireland's most controversial miscarriages of justice — has been submitted to the Director of Public Prosecutions (DPP), Gardaí confirmed on Easter Sunday, 5 April 2026.
+An investigation file into the 1984 murder of 'Baby John' — the case at the heart of one of Ireland's most devastating miscarriages of justice — has been submitted to the Director of Public Prosecutions (DPP), Gardaí confirmed on Easter Sunday, 5 April 2026, marking the most significant legal development in the case in four decades.

 The submission marks a pivotal moment in a case that has haunted Irish society for more than four decades.
 Baby John's body was discovered with 28 stab wounds on White Strand beach in Cahersiveen, County Kerry, on 14 April 1984.
 The original investigation led to the wrongful accusation of Joanne Hayes, who was later proven through DNA testing in 2018 not to be the baby's mother.
 The Irish State issued formal apologies to Hayes and her family in 2018 and 2020.